 Team “A” – Red = +2 points

 Negative – Yellow = -1 point

 Step 4: Set the timer to 60 seconds.
 At the “go” signal, teams are to race the clock and get as many balls with their team’s color into their team’s bucket for a score of 2 points per ball.
 Teams can also earn additional points (perhaps even crucial winning points) by scoring neutral ball colors into their team’s bucket.
-At their own risk, teams may also use their time to slam negative ball colors into their opponents bucket.
-Doing so is a risky, time costly, strategic move that can either cost the team the game or fashion their victory!
+At their own risk, teams may also use their time to slam negative ball colors into their opponent’s bucket.
+Doing so is a risky, time costly, a strategic move that can either cost the team the game or fashion their victory!
 The team with the most positive points wins the game.

 Step 5: (optional) Create another round and level of difficulty to the game by doing the following: At the completion of steps 1-4, switch the location of the team’s buckets by placing team A’s bucket where team B’s bucket is and vice versa.
 Give the team’s new ball colors and change the colors of the neutral and negative balls.
-Have the teams play a 2nd round with new scoring locations and ball colors to remember and see just how exciting this game can get!
-Be sure to keep this as a selection for your furture pool party games.
+Have the teams play the 2nd round with new scoring locations and ball colors to remember and see just how exciting this game can get!
+Be sure to keep this as a selection for your future pool party games.

 Rise over Run

 This is one of those pool party games that are great for pool-side fun.
 It isn’t quite swimming fun but it’s a game of speed, teamwork and a little getting wet that everyone can enjoy.

 What You’ll Need: 2 large buckets, 2 large sponges, 2 clear plastic jugs, measuring tape or ruler & painters tape